rockymadden/stringmetric/readme.md

 * __Weighted Levenshtein__ (Similarity metric)

 ## Using the API
-Basic example with no filtering.
+Basic example with no filtering:
 ```scala
 val distance = JaroWinklerMetric.compare("string1", "string2")

 if (distance >= 0.9) println("It's likely you're a match!")
 ```

-Basic example with single filter.
+Basic example with single filter:
 ```scala
 val distance = JaroWinklerMetric.compare("string1", "string2")
     (new StringFilterDelegate with AsciiLetterCaseStringFilter)